CMQNordic/Web-Dev-Cheatsheet/README.md

 	`> git restore --staged .`<br>
 	`> git checkout -- .`

--   __Merge, diffs and logs__. <br>
+-   __Merge, Diffs and Logs__. <br>

 	`> git log -- [.] or [fileName]` &nbsp;&nbsp; _shows all commits labels for file(s)_ <br>
 	`> git diff [.] or [fileName]` &nbsp;&nbsp; _shows changes between file(s) in working tree vs staged area or committed to repo._ <br>
 	`> git diff --staged [.] or [fileName]` &nbsp;&nbsp; _(shows changes between file(s)) in staged area vs committed in repo._

-- __Set url to a emote repo.__ In order to synch changes with a remote repo on i.e GitHub, an address must be set. <br>

-	`> git remote -v`  &nbsp;&nbsp; _shows what is you current remote repo url and name of remote repo (usually origin)_ <br>
-	`> git remote remove origin` &nbsp;&nbsp; _removes existing connection to a remote repo (if any)_<br>
-	`> git remote add origin [http://url.git]`  &nbsp;&nbsp; _sets new 'origin' as our remote_branch_name together with corresponding url._<br>
-	`> git remote set-url origin [http://url.git]`  &nbsp;&nbsp; _change url of our existing 'origin' (remote_branch_name).
-Now can push/pull to/from it._
+-   __Conflicts__<br>
+  	When pulling sometimes a background merge can fail.
+Then the merge is aborted conflicted files are added to local working tree and must be resolve to commit and fullfil the merge. <br>

+	`> Fix the conflict:`  &nbsp;&nbsp; First show files and diff.
+Then then most direct way to resolve a merge conflict is to edit the conflicted file in your favorite editor, i.e. open in VScode with `>code [filename]`, remove unwanted code and save the filet.
+Afterwards stage and commit with `git commit -m "merged and resolved the conflict."`

+	>Note!
+The ======= line is the "center" of the conflict.
+Above is the code we merge from.
+Below is the code we merge to.

-- __Fetch, Pull & Push changes from/to remote.__  When time to push changes in your local repo to remote then first fetch from from remote and merge  or rebase locally.
+- __Fetch, Pull & Push.__<br>
+  	When time to push changes in your local repo to remote then first fetch from from remote and merge  or rebase locally.
 This because there might be changes on remote conflicting with your changes.
 Solve all those conflicts and test locally before finally uploading (pushing) the result to remote repo.

-Good explanation [here.](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
+	`> git push origin master` &nbsp;&nbsp; _upload changes to remote repo, here origin, from #todo check here if we have 2 branches with changes how to push both?_<br>
 	`> git pull origin master` &nbsp;&nbsp; _fetches & merges changes from remote repo, here "origin", to our local branch here "master"')_ <br>

-	`> git push origin master` &nbsp;&nbsp; _upload changes to remote repo, here origin, from #todo check here if we have 2 branches with changes how to puch both?_<br>
+	`> git push -u (or --set-upstream) origin master` &nbsp;&nbsp; _`-u` or `--set-upstream` set the upstream branch for local master to `origin/master`.
+After this we can use command like `git push origin or` `git pull origin` without defining the second parameter (local branch) as we have a default upstream set for brunch we are working on (view it with `git branch -vv` command)_ <br>

+	>Note!
 "Git pull" run two different git commands for you.
 You're better off, until you are 		well-experienced with Git, using separate "git fetch" and "git merge" commands.
 But this may 	Cause Conflicts to occur, so it’s recommended to use Git Pull with a clean copy.
-Note that "git pull --rebase" switches the second command to git rebase, but we won't get into details here.
+Note that "git pull --rebase" switches the second command to git rebase, but we won't get into details here.<br>

 	`> git fetch origin --allow-unrelated-histories` &nbsp;&nbsp; _fetches changes from remote to local repo_ <br>
 	`> git merge origin/foo` &nbsp;&nbsp; merges changes from foo to your checked out local repo_ <br>

-	__==>__
+	-- equals -->

 	`> git checkout foo` &nbsp;&nbsp; _Makes us to look at foo branch localy_ <br> `> git pull --allow-unrelated-histories` &nbsp;&nbsp; _fetches & merges changes to local checked out repo_ <br>
 	or <br>
 	`> git rebase origin --rebase --allow-unrelated-histories` &nbsp;&nbsp; fetches & rebases changes to local repo foo.
-The command tries to find out which commits are really your local ones, and which had come from upstream in an earlier fetch._ <br>
+The command tries to find out which commits are really your local ones, and which had come from upstream in an earlier fetch. <br>

 		Note! `--allow-unrelated-histories` forces to accept files that are not related to the project i.e. when merging 2 different projects.